mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 this new feature was closed with the "Fix Committed" status.
 All requirements by the Mixxx organization in their project idea, on which the project proposal was based, were met.
-Thanks to enough time in the GSoC Coding period was worked on the project extension.
+Thanks to enough time in the GSoC Coding period was worked on the project extensions.
 Based on the situation and the importance of new Mixxx features, the originally proposed extension was replanned and changed.
 The new Group Delay handling structure was successfully implemented and optimized with the implementation of the extended data structure.